Previously on ‘Failing Since 2012 S01E01‘, Dinker Charak, Founder of Roo Kids app, talked about the first few months of the startup. Now read on …

 When The Going Get Tough (Up To 2013)

-Last few month of 2012 and all of 2013 saw us churn out products at an alarming rate.
+The last few months of 2012 and all of 2013 saw us churn out products at an alarming rate.

 Curated YouTube Content